ivanciric/the-cyber-caffe/README.md

-the-cyber-caffe
+The Cyber Caffe
 ===============

-Home of your digital brew on NEAR blockchain.
+Home of the best digital brew on NEAR blockchain.

 The Cyber Caffe consists of 3 components:
 - main contract (lib.rs)